ArborealAudio/OmniAmp/manual/OmniAmp.typ

 === Opto Comp

-An opto-style compressor, inspired by but in no way modelled after one of the earlier Boss compressor pedals.
+An opto-style, feedback compressor, inspired by but in no way modelled after one of the earlier Boss compressor pedals.

 All you *really* need to know is that the higher the knob goes = more compression.
 At 0 it's fully bypassed.